-Psychographic segmentation focuses more on the motivations behind consumer behavior.
-It helps the businesses to find what drives the decision-making process of the targeted consumers.
+Psychographic eCommerce customer segmentation focuses more on the motivations behind consumer behavior.
+It helps businesses to find what drives the decision-making process of the targeted consumers.

 Therefore, psychographic segmentation not only varies from industry to industry but also differs at the user level.
 Every detail of user behavior matters, and a psychographic profile starts to shape up.